HTTP Redirect

 How-To

-1. Add the TXT record for the (sub)domain you want to redirect.
-See the specification above.
+1. Add the TXT record for the domain you want to redirect, see the example above

-2. Add the A and AAAA records for the same (sub)domain.
+2. Add the A and AAAA records for the same domain

 Some browsers heavily cache redirects.
 If you have problems, try a different browser or clear the cache.
 The easiest way to check the redirect is to use command line tool like curl or wget.